Consumer Behavior Insights

 Today, the low-margin, cost-conscious grocery store industry uses rotisserie chickens as a loss-leader product.
 Many Americans visit the grocery store to buy rotisserie chickens on a weekly basis, and leave with other, higher margin products too.
 In 2017, a whopping one in every two Americans bought a rotisserie chicken.
 The best show of rotisserie chicken’s status as a loss leader is that they are cheaper than uncooked chickens.
 Because they're a popular product, they tend to bring in foot tra

-See fascinating trends
+See trends

 before they go mainstream